Staatliche Kunstsammlungen Dresden

 The Dresden State Art Collections are among the most eminent museums in the world.
-A total of 14 museums offer a unique variety of themes and objects.
+A total of 15 museums and four institutions offer a unique variety of themes and objects.
 Historical sources date the founding of the princely art collection in the residential palace of the Elector August of Saxony to the year 1560.
 August the Strong was a notable art connoisseur.
 His systematically ordered galleries, which were open to select circles even then, form the core of the Dresden State Art Collections’ artistic treasures.
 The museum management system robotron*Daphne is a key tool for all of the SKD’s employees.
 So far approximately 1,000,000 objects have been catalogued.

 The purpose of the Luther Memorials Foundation of Saxony-Anhalt is to maintain and teach about the legacy of Martin Luther and the Reformation.
 There are five museums within its remit: the Luther House and the Melancthon House in Wittenberg, Luther’s family’s home in Mansfeld, as well as Martin Luther’s birthplace and the museum of his home at the time of his death in Eisleben.
 These buildings, collections and exhibitions are all run by the Foundation.
 The Foundation uses robotron*Daphne as their collections management system.